Office HoursOn Leave Spring 2014

-David has been on the faculty of USM since 1988, and served in administrative roles in 1998-2006 and 2006-2008 in the School of Social Work.
+David has been on the faculty of USM since 1988.
 He holds a Bachelor’s degree in History and a Master’s degree in Social Work from Columbia University, a Labor Studies Master’s degree from the University of Massachusetts at Amherst, and a Ph.D. in Sociology from the City University of New York.

-David’s work: scholarship and activism- have centered on poverty, homelessness, social inequality, and social welfare history and policy.
+David’s work--scholarship and activism--has centered on poverty, homelessness, social inequality, and social welfare history and policy.
 He worked prior to academia as a social worker, and a labor organizer.
 He has worked over the years with a variety of low income groups from Maine to California in community organization.
 He also is active in the activist national group Social Welfare Action Alliance (SWAA) which has a Maine chapter.